-- 1.1.2.1 P.9 (2) of the Public Finance Management (PFM) Regulations of 2009 states that "Payments except for statutory transfers and debt service shall be supported by invoices, bills and other documents in addition to the payment vouchers". - 1.1.2.2 During the audit, it was observed that management made payments amounting to USD6,301.80 and LRD848,401.00 without evidence of adequate supporting documents.
+- 1.1.2.1 P.9 (2) of the Public Finance Management (PFM) Regulations of 2009 states that "Payments except for statutory transfers and debt service shall be supported by invoices, bills and other documents in addition to the payment vouchers". - 1.1.2.2 During the audit, we observed that Management made payments amounting to USD3,178.90 and LRD527,250.00 without evidence of adequate supporting documents.
 Ref.
 Annexure 1 for details.